 ORSTATE - U.S. State of Origin (April 1994 – December 2006) This old data field identified the U.S. state of origin for exports from the United States to Canada or Mexico.

 DESTATE - U.S. State of Destination (April 1994 – December 2006) This old data field identified the U.S. state of destination for imports from Canada or Mexico.
 The U.S. state of destination is taken from the importer's address.
 The importer of record for Customs purposes is the party responsible for paying the duties.
 The state may not always represent the physical destination of the import goods, since the importer’s address may not necessarily be the same state as the destination of the goods.
-When state codes are missing or invalid, DU?
-(Destination Unknown) is assigned to indicate that the field is unknown.
+When state codes are missing or invalid, DU (Destination Unknown) is assigned to indicate that the field is unknown.

 DEPE - District and Port of Entry and Exit This field identifies the Customs port where the entry or exit documentation was filed with Customs and the duties paid.
 It may not always reflect the port where the shipment physically crossed the border to or from the United States.
 This is because, under current Customs regulations, importers or exporters may file import documentation at one port while the shipment actually enters at another port.